NVIDIA-Omniverse-blueprints/earth2-weather-analytics/docs/04_omniverse_app.md

 The Earth-2 Weather Analytics Omniverse blueprint is a reference pipeline for a weather analysis and forecasting application for interactive exploration and visualization of terabytes of weather data coming from internal or external data archives.
-At the front-end of the blueprint is the Omniverse Kit-based app Earth-2 Command Center (E2CC), which serves as a sample for building similar applications.
+At the front-end of the blueprint is the Omniverse Kit-based app, which serves as a sample for building similar applications.

 ## User Interface Guide

-This section gives you an introduction to the user interface for E2CC, how to control the camera and the lights, and how to add and remove features.
+This section gives you an introduction to the user interface for the kit app, how to control the camera and the lights, and how to add and remove features.

 ### Controlling the Camera